-Get a New Grain: Quinoa
+Get a New Grain: What is Quinoa?

+What the heck is quinoa?
 You’ve probably heard about quinoa at some point by now—in a magazine, by a chef on a show.
 But is it really up to the hype?
 In a word: Yes.

-quinoa-postWhat it Looks Like: Quinoa kernels look like little flat, ivory beads (red quinoa is a lovely burgundy hue).
+whole-grain-what-is-quinoa-postWhat it Looks Like: Quinoa kernels look like little flat, ivory beads (red quinoa is a lovely burgundy hue).
 When cooked, the germ detaches from the grain like a little tail, making the quinoa look like a bowl of tiny commas.

 What it Tastes Like: Quinoa is flavorful enough to be interesting, but mild enough to be versatile.
 It has a nutty note and slight “pop” when you bite into it.